Gonostomatidae: Taxonomy

 Some classifications include the genera Pollichthys and Vinciguerria, but this article follows FishBase in placing them in the family Phosichthyidae.
+In 2025, a phylogenetic study found the genera Diplophos and Manducus, previously included in the bristlemouths, to form a distinct early-diverging clade within the Stomiiformes, and thus moved them to their own family, the revived Diplophidae.

 Some classifications include species in the genus Zaphotias, but these are junior synonyms of the species Bonapartia pedaliota.